-National Mental Health Intelligence Network
+National Mental Health, Dementia and Neurology Intelligence Network

-The National Mental Health Intelligence Network (NMHIN) is a single shared network in partnership with key stakeholder organisations.
-The network will seek to put information and intelligence into the hands of decision makers to improve mental health and wellbeing.
+The National Mental Health Intelligence Networks (NMHDNIN) brings together the distinct National Mental Health Intelligence Network, the Dementia Intelligence Network and the Neurology Intelligence Network under a single programme.
+The Networks work in partnership with key stakeholder organisations.
+The Networks seeks to put information and intelligence into the hands of decision makers to improve mental health and wellbeing, support the reduction of risk and improve the lives of people living with dementia and improve neurology services.